Interpol warns of biological threats posed by suspicious packages during COVID-19

 Some individuals may deliberately move from COVID-19 affected areas to non-affected areas despite their medical conditions and travel restrictions.
 The authorities must inform the postal and front desk services of the biological threats posed by suspicious packages and follow the regular protection measures.

-Prominent public figures must be made aware of these risks and specialised cyber crime or counter-terrorism investigators should pay particular attention to online market places.
+Prominent public figures must be made aware of these risks and specialised cybercrime or counter-terrorism investigators should pay particular attention to online market places.

-Further the Interpol also warned that malware and ransomware campaigns infecting computer systems of individuals are now on the rise.
-Cyber criminals have been targeting sites where system access or data is critical for the deployment of ransomware.
-Criminals are using health related equipment or services businesses to cover up transactions that are suspicious in a bid to integrate illegal money into the legal economy, the Interpol has also said.
+Further, the Interpol also warned that malware and ransomware campaigns infecting computer systems of individuals are now on the rise.
+Cybercriminals have been targeting sites where system access or data is critical for the deployment of ransomware.
+Criminals are using health-related equipment or services businesses to cover up transactions that are suspicious in a bid to integrate illegal money into the legal economy, the Interpol has also said.